Top 10 High Book Value Stocks in India | Undervalued Shares

 1. Richa Info Systems Ltd

-Investment Potential: Strong book value indicates significant net assets relative to market price.
+- Investment Potential: Large book value depicts that there are strong net assets as compared to market price.

 2. Margo Finance Ltd